hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 On our journey to alien mathematics, I'll probably consider functional aspects of sentience, telepathy, convergent evolution, and Big Thoughts about the nature of physical reality.
-So, tune in the near future for the next instalment!
+Stay tuned for the next instalment!

 <!-- how reality itself might ground interspecific discourse in the -->
 <!-- same way that cognitive universalism grounds intraspecific -->